Your Rights as a Tenant in Washington State

 the name and address, in writing, of the bank or escrow company where the landlord is keeping the deposit - RCW 59.18.270

-*If the landlord collects a security deposit from you without giving you the written checklist, you can sue to get the deposit back plus court costs and fees.
+*If the landlord collects a security deposit from you without giving you the written checklist, you can file a court case to get the deposit back plus court costs and fees.
+If this is less than $10,000, you would file your case in Small Claims Court.

 *You can ask for one free replacement copy of the checklist if you lose yours.